Purdue Pharma, Accused Of Fueling Opioid Crisis, Files For Chapter 11

 "We will continue to work with state attorneys general and other plaintiff representatives to finalize and implement this agreement as quickly as possible," he added.

-The drug maker said the value of the settlement is around $10 billion, but the states opposed to the deal have contested that estimate.

-Fierce resistance persists from about half the states, which have refused to support the settlement and instead have vowed to take the Sacklers to state courts in an attempt to tap into the family's fortunes tied up in foreign investments.
+The drug maker said the value of the settlement is around $10 billion, but 26 states opposed to the deal have contested that estimate, vowing to take the Sackler family to state courts in an attempt to tap into the family's fortune.

-According to the lawsuits by the states, Purdue paid extra money to doctors who were willing to back their drug's effectiveness and safety.

-The bankruptcy filing follows a statement by New York's state attorney general, Letitia James, alleging that investigators discovered nearly $1 billion in wire transfers made by Purdue to Swiss bank accounts — allegedly to conceal the family's wealth from legal liability.
+The bankruptcy filing follows a statement by New York's state attorney general, Letitia James, alleging that investigators discovered nearly $1 billion in wire transfers made by Purdue to Swiss bank accounts — allegedly to shield the family's wealth from litigation.

 Purdue has pointed out that its products were approved by the Federal Drug Administration and that doctors were prescribing them to address patient pain.
-But the plaintiffs in the suits argue that company officials intensively marketed opioids and downplayed their addictive risks, laying the groundwork for the opioid crisis, which has claimed tens of thousands of lives and has been declared a national emergency.
+But the plaintiffs in the suits argue that company officials intensively marketed opioids and downplayed their addictive risks, laying the groundwork for the opioid crisis, which has claimed tens of thousands of lives and is often described as a national emergency.

 Purdue Chairman Miller says the company has not admitted to any wrongdoing as part of settlement negotiations.